IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 Click "Save" then "Build Now".

+This will build the war file, and then automatically deploy it on dataverse-internal.
+Verify that the application has deployed successfully.

 The build number will appear in ``/api/info/version`` (along with the commit mentioned above) from a running installation (e.g. ``{"version":"5.10.1","build":"907-b844672``).

-Note that the build number comes from script in an early build step...
+Note that the build number comes from the following script in an early Jenkins build step...

 .. code-block:: bash